quicwg/multipath/draft-ietf-quic-multipath.md

 endpoints SHOULD use PATH_ACK frames instead of ACK frames, including for acknowledging so far unacknowledged 0-RTT packets using Path ID 0.
-However, even after successful negotiation, endpoints MAY use ACK frames to acknowledge 0-RTT packets or 1-RTT packets received on initial path with Path ID 0.
+However, even after successful negotiation, endpoints MAY use ACK frames to acknowledge 0-RTT packets or 1-RTT packets received on initial path with Path ID 0, these ACK frames need to be processed correctly by peer.
 Similarly after a successful handshake, endpoints SHOULD also use the PATH_NEW_CONNECTION_ID frame to provide new connection IDs for Path ID 0 and, respectively, the PATH_RETIRE_CONNECTION_ID frame to retire connection IDs for